Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 $$

 3. We then find the index of the closest k vector
-4. Get the closet vector for each n\*h\*w m from the dictionary
+4. Get the closest vector for each n\*h\*w m from the dictionary
 5. Reshape back to n,h,w from n\*h\*w. z_q: (n, h, w, d)
 6. We then copy the gradients from z_q back to z_e so that we're able to pass some information back for training

 Ref: [VQVAE](https://huggingface.co/blog/ariG23498/understand-vq)

-## Advantages and disadvantages of VQ-VAE
+---

 ## File Structure
 ``` bash